heyday/azure-scripts/README.md

 The following environment variables are optional:

-- `EXPIRATION_DAY_LEFT` (integer, if this value is less than actual expiration day left of cert, cert renewal will be omitted)
+- `EXPIRATION_DAY_LEFT` (integer, if this value is less than actual expiration day left of cert, cert renewal will be omitted, default is 30)

 Credit mostly to [Isaac](https://github.com/isaaccarrington) for this one.